Ingemark/roesc/README.md

 This is the RoomOrders (https://www.roomorders.com) escalation component which is run periodically as AWS Lambda.
-It receives requests to start and stop escalation processes from RoomOrders backend, checks for due notifications and makes phone calls using the Twila service.
+It receives requests to start and stop escalation processes from RoomOrders backend, checks for due notifications and sends them using various protocols (e.g. makes phone calls using the Twilio service or sends emails using SMTP protocol.)

 Start requests should be sent when an order is created in the RoomOrders system for a restaurant and stop requests should be sent when any order in the restaurant is confirmed.